Mr. Nobody (film): Plot

-Nemo stays in England with his father, who later becomes disabled.
-As a teenager, he works in a shop and spends his free time writing a science fiction story about a journey to Mars.
-At a school dance, he meets Elise and falls in love.
-A few days later, he goes to her house and sees her with her 22-year-old boyfriend.
-Frustrated, Nemo speeds away on his motorcycle, has an accident, and is hospitalized in a vegetative state.
-Though he cannot move or speak, he can perceive the world through his senses and detects his parents' reunion at his bedside.
-He imagines his fingers are on the keyboard of his typewriter and continues to work on his story.
+As a teenager Nemo lives in England with his disabled father and is writing a science fiction story about a journey to Mars.
+He falls in love with Elise, whose boyfriend is 22-year-old Stefano.
+Nemo has a motorcycle accident and is hospitalized in a vegetative state or pseudocoma.
+He can still perceive the world and detects his parents' reunion at his bedside.
+He imagines his fingers on his typewriter keyboard and continues working on his story.

-In another timeline, Nemo speaks with Elise at her house.
-She tells him that she is in love with her boyfriend, Stefano, even though she knows he does not love her, but Nemo does not back down.
-He keeps assuring her of his feelings, and Elise eventually gives in.
-A few years later, she and Nemo get married.
-In one version of this timeline, Elise dies on their wedding day in an explosion.
-Nemo, in a reality mirroring his sci-fi story, takes her ashes to Mars and spreads them on the planet's surface, which he had promised to do when they were teenagers.
-Aboard the spacecraft on the way back to Earth, he meets Anna, but, before they can say much to each other, the ship is destroyed by asteroids.
-In another version, as an adult, Nemo works at the same television studio as he does in the timeline where he married Anna, and one of his coworkers drowns in the lake.
-The coworker's widow is Anna, whom Nemo feels he has seen before.
-Another timeline has Nemo and Elise married with three children, but unhappy, as Elise suffers from borderline personality disorder and chronic depression.
-She has attacks of hysteria and, despite Nemo's attempts to save their marriage, ultimately leaves him to pursue Stefano.
+In another timeline, Elise says she is in love with Stefano but he does not love her.
+Nemo assures her of his feelings until she gives in, and they marry.
+In one version of this timeline, Elise dies in an explosion on their wedding day and Nemo takes her ashes to Mars as he had promised when they were teenagers.
+On the way back to Earth he meets Anna, but the ship is destroyed by asteroids.
+In another version, one of Nemo's television studio coworkers drowns in the lake.
+Their widow is Anna, whom Nemo feels he has seen before.
+Another timeline has Nemo and Elise married with three children.
+Elise suffers from borderline personality disorder and chronic depression and, despite Nemo's attempts to save their marriage, leaves him to pursue Stefano.